devston/jQuery-datatables-dotnet-mvc-component/README.md

 - [Visual Studio 2019](https://visualstudio.microsoft.com/) with ASP.Net/ web component installed.

 ## TODO:
-- Build examples in the web project
+- Build more examples in the web project
 - Add webpack to the project so any plugins are no longer in src
 - Add documentation for how to use the C# API
 - Add documentation for how to use the JS API